hdsu-bioquant/hdsu-bioquant.github.io/_pages/home.md

 permalink: /
 ---

-Welcome to the **Biomedical Genomics Group @ Health Data Science Unit** !
+Welcome to the **Biomedical Genomics Group @ IPMB** !

-We are part of the [BioQuant Center](https://www.bioquant.uni-heidelberg.de/) and [Medical Faculty Heidelberg](http://www.medizinische-fakultaet-hd.uni-heidelberg.de).
+We are part of the [Institute for Pharmacy and Molecular Biotechnology](https://www.ipmb.uni-heidelberg.de/) and [BioQuant Center](https://www.bioquant.uni-heidelberg.de/) .
 We are working on understanding **gene (de)regulation in disease**, in particular cancer, mental disorders and infection.

 We develop novel methods to integrate large scale genomics datasets, using statistical and machine-learning approaches.
 We focus in particular on epigenomics data and single-cell approaches.